Prof Simon Ellingsen (Physics & Radio Astronomy, University of Tasmania)Research Lead

 Puzzling.
 See the ID which looks like

-If you look carefully, you can see that what is being shown are numbers written on top of one another.
-There are duplicate values!
+If you look carefully, you can see numbers written on top of one another.
+There's duplicate values!
 Imagine the number “1234” written on top of “1235”.
-The “123” would look ok, but the “4” and “5” when on top of each other would make some odd looking digit.
-That’s what we are seeing here.
+The “123” would look ok, but the “4” and “5”, overlapped makes some odd looking digit.
+That’s what we are seeing.
+There's overlaps somewhere.

 $ wc allSouthSpitzer.chan 36242329 253696303 1451773147 allSouthSpitzer.chan